julkot1/StackCode/docs/README.md

-# StackCode Language Documentation
+# StackCode Docs

 ## Introduction

-StackCode is a stack-based, statically-typed programming language designed for simplicity and performance.
+StackCode is a stack-based, statically-typed programming language designed for simplicity :-) and performance (in future).
 It compiles to LLVM IR and supports a variety of types and operations, including arithmetic, logic, control flow, and user-defined functions and structures.

 ## Types